Sing Up

 - Provide the necessary payload as shown in the API examples.

-Step 7: AISP and PISP Service APIs
+AISP and PISP Service APIs

-- Includes the Bearer Token (received in the Token Exchange step) in the request header.
+- To access the actual Open Banking APIs (AISP or PISP), the developer includes the Bearer Token (received in the Token Exchange step) in the request header.

-- Checks if the consent is still valid, not expired, and exists.
+- The Consent Management system validates the request checks if the consent is still valid, not expired, and exists.

 - Once validated, the trusted partner can successfully retrieve data from the bank's Core Banking Services through the APIs.